simondlr/computingcommons/manuscript/chapter5.md

 When we look at things like a swarm of birds, we sometimes imagine and wonder how they all "work" together to fly as a flock like that.
 It seems like there is some center, while there is not.
 A swarm moves with only local information: the combination of which lends itself to the fact that the flock eventually ends where it plans to go, even if there is some chaos in the process.
 A bird only takes in what the few birds around it is doing, and decides from that where to fly (along with its own desires).
 The result is an emergent flock, acting only on local information, heading towards its destination.

 The AI we will see will be a swarm that when we look at it from a bigger picture will make us believe we see truly artifical intelligence, in the same way that we as biological entities can say we are "intelligent".
 Michael Jordan, a famous machine learning researcher, said ((insert quote about it won't be what we imagine)).
-Bitcoin & the blockchain will help us to build this. ((insert quote about Ethereum and fungus)).
+Bitcoin & the blockchain will help us to build this.

 ## Blockchain in AI